unicoe/pedestrain_detection/report.md

 ## 2  Faster R-CNN Reimplementation and Analysis of Framework and Key Components.
 (*The answer to question 01 is included here: "Please describe the 2 key components in the Faster R-CNN framework"*)

+### 2.1 Python Implementation of Faster R-CNN.
+This part of work serves as the foudation of this project, and thanks to [@rbgirshick](https://github.com/rbgirshick) for the detailed documentation, this is no much difficulty in reimplementing the work but following the [tutorial](https://github.com/rbgirshick/py-faster-rcnn) carefully, and one thing to clarify is the end to end method (not the multi-stage) is taken in all implementations in this project.
+And the result running a linux sever with graphic card 1080Ti  is attached here:

+### 2.2 The RoIPooling Layer for Fast and Faster R-CNN.

+Because Fast R-CNN uses fully connected layers, we apply ROI pooling to warp the variable size ROIs into in a predefined size shape.

+Let’s simplify the discussion by transforming 8 × 8 feature maps into a predefined 2 × 2 shape.

+Top left below: our feature maps.
+Top right: we overlap the ROI (blue) with the feature maps.
+Bottom left: we split ROIs into the target dimension.
+For example, with our 2×2 target, we split the ROIs into 4 sections with similar or equal sizes.
+Bottom right: find the maximum for each section and the result is our warped feature maps.
+So we get a 2 × 2 feature patch that we can feed into the classifier and box regressor.

 ## 3 Reimplement Faster RCNN with Pedestrian Detection Dataset.

-The offical faster R-CNN python implementation from [@rbgirshick](https://github.com/rbgirshick) works with `Pascal Voc `dataset while this project aims at pedestrian detecting.
+The python faster R-CNN implementation from [@rbgirshick](https://github.com/rbgirshick) works with `Pascal Voc `dataset while this project aims at pedestrian detecting.
 Thus, to adapt the existed implementation to pedestrian dataset like `Caltech, Kitti and INRIA` is the essential part for implementing.
 And in this report, how to prepare the caltech dataset will first be introduced.
 And how to modify the network model will then be explained.
 The last topic will be the performance analysis and demonstration of the trained network.

 And this part of work is heavily based on [py-faster-rcnn-caltech-pedestrian](https://github.com/govindnh4cl/py-faster-rcnn-caltech-pedestrian).